 Health Tools help you make wise health decisions or take action to improve your health.

-Learning about alcohol abuse and dependence:
+Learning about alcohol misuse and dependence:

 It's not clear why some people

-abuse alcohol or become
+misuse alcohol or become

-runs in families (genetic), but your drinking habits also
+dependent on it and others do not.
+Alcohol use problems often run in families (genetic), but your drinking habits also

 are influenced by your environment and life situations, such as friends or